Arteiii/release_workflows/README.md

 Rust is required for building the project.
 You can find the installer [here](https://www.rust-lang.org/tools/install).

-If you don't want to build it yourself, you can download the compiled executable from the GitHub release page.
+If you dont want to build it yourself, you can download the compiled executable from the GitHub release page.

 - **NOTE:** To generate static documentation, run the following command:
    ```bash